Graylog2/ctf-handbook/docs/ctf/sql-injection_1.md

 I mean, you said 'seriously' but I didn't take you seriously.

 > I reward those who follow instructions.
 Spoilers ahead.

+Find a tool that you can use to try SQL Injection.
+If you are the kind of person that reads 'Choose your own Adventure' books from start to finish, try [this](https://chromewebstore.google.com/detail/hackbar/ginpbkfigcoaokgflihfhhmglmbchinc?pli=1) in chrome.
+There are others for whatever flavour of browser you prefer to chew on.
+They even have the same name.